Measuring marketing performance

 Online store conversion report

-Shows the rate at which customers convert from session to sales.
-The report shows the number of sessions that reach each stage in the conversion funnel, from landing on your website, to adding a product to the cart, to reaching checkout, and finally to converting, or completing the checkout.
-This report also includes a diagram that visually shows the sessions through the stages of conversion.
+Displays the rate at which customers convert from session to sales.
+The report displays the number of sessions that reach each stage in the conversion funnel, from landing on your website, to adding a product to the cart, to reaching checkout, and finally to converting, or completing the checkout.
+This report also includes a diagram that visually displays the sessions through the stages of conversion.

 The Online store conversion report includes the following columns: